 Careers Education and Guidance

-Careers Lead - Mrs J Edwards, Assistant Headteacher
+Careers Lead - Mrs J Edwards, Deputy Headteacher All-Through

 "The best way to predict the future is to create it."

 Develop aspirations of pupils for future educational opportunities post 16, including introducing and deepening knowledge of sixth form colleges, further education colleges , and apprenticeships;

 Develop pupils’ aspirations for future careers including understanding the ever changing range of careers on offer;

 Develop strategies for self-reflection and employability skills of communication, interview skills, cv writing, personal organisation, creative thinking, time management and problem solving;